anirudhp3010/DOProjectSubmission/README.md

 # DOProjectSubmission
-Before running colab,Upload the checkpoint4.pth and then run the colab to reach the optimal point.
+Before running .ipynb file,Upload the checkpoint4.pth and then run the .ipynb file to reach the optimal point.